mshick/auth0-sample/README.md

 # FOR TAKESHAPE PR TESTING

 1. Create an Auth0 account.
-2. Create an Auth0 application (Applications > Applications), be sure to provide `http://localhost:3010` to Allowed Callback URLs, Allowed Logout URLs and Allowed Web Origins
+2. Create an Auth0 application (Applications > Applications).
+Choose Single Page Application.
+Token Endpoint Authentication Method should be set to `none`.
+Be sure to provide `http://localhost:3010` to Allowed Callback URLs, Allowed Logout URLs and Allowed Web Origins.
 3. Create an Auth0 service in your TakeShape project.
 Use your Auth0 domain and provide an ID.
 Copy the `audience` from the TakeShape config screen.
 Save the service.
 4. Create an Auth0 API (Applications > APIs).
 Use the audience you copied from the TakeShape UI.
 5. Add a scope to the Auth0 API config to grant a takeshape role.
 Use a builtin, so add, `takeshapeRole:read`.